• Home

 • Room H

 When was the last time you sent or received a postcard?
 Postcards were an important part of twentieth century communication.
 Drawing from a collection of over 1000 postcards covering from 1900-1999, this presentation will discuss the postcard images, various linguistic notes, seeing history thru the postcards, and personal stories.
+In addition, viewers will see how using Artificial Intelligence with these static images provides a unique experience when viewing the past.
 Using the postcards in an academic environment provided a surprising primary source for students to explore.
 These unexpected treasures are a part of history and present a unique archival opportunity.
 Participants will have the opportunity to look at Arizona postcards and share their stories about locations or the text on the cards.
-In addition, a special group of Tucson postcard photos with comparison shots of then and now will be featured.
+A special group of Tucson postcard photos with comparison shots of then and now will be featured.

 Learning Objectives: